- A third-party logistics (3PL) provider is a business that executes order fulfillment on your behalf

 - Packaging: Packing materials like boxes and tonnage can be charged per item, or be included in fulfillment services.

-- Shipping: Cost to deliver an item from the fulfillment center to the customer varies by delivery distance, speed, package weight, and value-added features like insurance.
+- Shipping: The cost to deliver an item from the fulfillment center to the customer varies by delivery distance, speed, package weight, and value-added features like insurance.

 Unit-based pricing makes it easy to calculate the costs of using a 3PL.
 These flexible cost structures allow you to scale fulfillment expenses to growth, which makes them accessible to most growing merchants.